venysssssssssss/AwsOverview/README.md

   - Authy (multi-device).
   - Support for multiple tokens on a single device.
 - Universal 2nd Factor (U2F) Security Key:
-  - YubiKey by Yubico (3rd party)
+  - YubiKey by Yubico (3rd party):
     - Support for multiple tokens on a single device.
-Support for multiple root and IAM users using a single security key
+Support for multiple root and IAM users using a single security key.
 - Hardware Key Fob MFA Device:
-  - Provided by Gemalto (3rd party)
+  - Provided by Gemalto (3rd party).
 - Hardware Key Fob MFA Device for AWS GovCloud (US):
-  - Provided by SurePassID (3rd party)
+  - Provided by SurePassID (3rd party).

 ### 3.7.
 How can users access AWS ?

 - To access AWS, you have three options:
-  - AWS Management Console (protected by password + MFA).
+  - **AWS Management Console** (protected by password + MFA).
-  - AWS Command Line Interface (CLI): protected by access keys.
+  - **AWS Command Line Interface (CLI):** protected by access keys.
-  - AWS Software Developer Kit (SDK) - for code: protected by access keys.
+  - **AWS Software Developer Kit (SDK)** - for code: protected by access keys.
 - Access Keys are generated through the AWS Console.
 - Users manage their own access keys.
-- Access Keys are secret, just like a password.
-Don't share them.
+- **Access Keys are secret, just like a password.
+Don't share them.**
 - Access Key ID ~= username.
 - Secret Access Key ~= password.
 - Example (Fake) Access Keys.